Casc/task-ds/process_md/my_process.md

 ![png](output_25_16.png)

-As we can see on these (not so perfect) histgrams, it appears that unit completions drops gradually until the unit 10, where drop becomes more significant, especially in comparison to completion of Review 3.
+As we can see on these (not so perfect) histograms, it appears that unit completions drops gradually until the unit 10, where drop becomes more significant, especially in comparison to completion of Review 3.
 It may be the signal that something bad happens there - students apparently start the unit 10, but they are having big problems with completing it.
 One of the possible reasons for this can be teachers - they have not enough time to go through the whole course with their class, so they do as much as possible (9 units and reviews), and then stop - that would explain the reason why students are much less likely to complete next three units.
 However, the completion is a metric of engagement, but average_score is the metric that can be much more revaling, and we can present it in a very similar way.

 ```python